Parisian Hot Chocolate (Le Chocolate Chaud)

 With the cold weather in tow, I felt this need to go back and recreate this drink for my kids.
 Sort of a nod to my memories with my father and re-create this drink and make new memories with my kids.

-My version, like many of my recipes, is a bit different from the traditional, and has a small nod to Wisconsin, because why not.
-This recipe is easy you will be making your own batch in your kitchen whenever you need to satisfy your chocolate craving when it strikes.
+Like many of my recipes, my version is a bit different from the traditional, and has a small nod to Wisconsin, because why not?
+This recipe is easy you will be making your batch in your kitchen whenever you need to satisfy your chocolate craving when it strikes.

-Le chocolat chaud is literally French for Hot Chocolate (not French hot chocolate or Parisian Hot Chocolate).
+Fun Fact: Le chocolat chaud is quite literally French for Hot Chocolate (not French hot chocolate or Parisian Hot Chocolate).

 What Exactly is Parisian Hot Chocolate?